strayMat/thesis_manuscript/materials/retex_thèse.typ

 //   "AI enables new discoveries and improved processes in the entire health care continuum; ethical, governance, and regulatory considerations are critical in the design, implementation, and integration of every component of the AI applications and systems.
 Because of concerns about both utility and safety, new applications will generally have to adhere to the same standards applied to other medical technologies.
 This will require a level of rigor in testing similar to that used in other areas of medicine, but it also can present challenges, such as the “dataset shift” that can result when there is a mismatch between the data set with which an AI system was developed and the data on which it is being deployed. " + cite("beam_2023"),
 // )

-= Contexte initial de la thèse
+= Contexte de la thèse

-- Doctorant: Matthieu Doutreligne
+- Doctorant : Matthieu Doutreligne, corps de l'INSEE venant de la DREES, détaché à la HAS pour la thèse
 - Encadrant Machine Learning : Gaël Varoquaux, directeur de recherche Inria, équipe Social Data, co-fondateur de la librairie open-source de machine learning scikit-learn
 - Encadrant médical : Claire Morgand,  Responsable du département données et études en santé ARS IDF, ancienne directrice adjointe CépiDc

+= Principales étapes

+#image("../img/retex_retouche.svg")

-= Calendrier
+= Calendrier détaillé

 - 1er octobre 2021 : Début de la thèse.

 - Octobre - décembre : Axe de recherche identifié sur la pertinence des dossiers médicaux électroniques pour la mesure d'effet causal de traitement.
-Possibilité de collaboration avec Antoine Neuraz sur le projet pré-existant deep patient.
+Possibilité de collaboration avec le professeur Antoine Neuraz sur le projet pré-existant deep patient sur l'Entrepôt de Données de Santé (EDS) de l'AP-HP.

--	25 janvier 2021 : Amendement au projet deep patient écrit et transmis à l'investigateur principal Antoine Neuraz afin d'ajouter l'axe de recherche causal et le doctorant.
+-	25 janvier 2021 : Amendement au projet deep patient écrit et transmis à l'investigateur principal Antoine Neuraz afin d'ajouter l'axe de recherche causal et assurer un accès aux données pour le doctorant.

--	19 février 2021: Transmission pour passage en CSE par Antoine Neuraz.
+-	19 février 2021 : Transmission pour passage en Comité Scientifique et Ethique (CSE) par Antoine Neuraz.

 -	7 Juin 2021 : Passage effectif de l'amendement en CSE.